For future student

-There is a tuition fee in the English-taught programmes leading either to a bachelor’s or a master’s degree.
-Tuition fees will not be charged from citizens of the member states of the European Union (EU), European Economic Area (EEA), or Switzerland.
+There is a tuition fee in the English-taught programmes leading to a bachelor’s or a master’s degree.
+Tuition fees are not charged from citizens of the member states of the European Union (EU), European Economic Area (EEA), or Switzerland.

-The tuition fee for for the bachelor's programme is 12 000 euros per academic year and the tuition fee for master's programmes is 15 000 euros per academic year.
+The tuition fee for the bachelor's programmes is 12 000 euros per academic year and the tuition fee for master's programmes is 15 000 euros per academic year.

-A scholarship programme will be introduced to support non-EU/EEA citizens who study in a fee-charging degree programme.
-At Aalto University, the scholarships will be granted in the form of a tuition fee waiver.
+Aalto University has a scholarship programme to support non-EU/EEA citizens who study in a fee-charging degree programme.
+The Aalto University scholarships are granted in the form of a tuition fee waiver.
 Scholarships may cover 100 % or 50 % of the tuition fee.
 The number of scholarships is limited.

-The scholarships do not cover living costs.
+The Aalto University scholarships do not cover living costs.
 Students are expected to cover living expenses (app.
 EUR 800 per month) and other study related costs from their own financial resources.